The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 .inStore |

-The following button types had no changes:
+The following button types had no changes.

 Sample Code

-Here's the sample code used for verification:
+The following is the sample code used for verification.

 import SwiftUI